istio/istio.io/content/en/docs/tasks/security/authorization/authz-custom/index.md

         # You can also replace this with sample-ext-authz-http to test the other external authorizer definition.
         name: sample-ext-authz-grpc
       rules:
-      # The rules specify when to trigger the external authorizer.
+      # The rules specify when to trigger the external authorizer
       - to:
         - operation:
             paths: ["/headers"]